Media Releases Archive

 Media Releases Archive Subscribe

-The fourth annual Halton Forest Festival wrapped up a successful event earlier this week with the last of four educational days.
-The educational portion took place October 15, 16, 19 and 20 at Rattlesnake Point Conservation Area with 1,200 grade 6 and 7 students participating, as well as more than 300 volunteers, including high school students who helped deliver the activities.
+The fifth annual Halton Forest Festival wrapped up a successful event yesterday with the last of four educational days.
+The educational days took place October 13, 14, 17 and 18 at Rattlesnake Point Conservation Area with 1,400 grades 6 and 7 students participating, as well as more than 300 volunteers, including high school students who helped deliver the activities.

 What does the night sound like?
 Owls, creaking branches and howling coyotes entertain the forest far after you have settled in for the night!
 The team at Crawford Lake invites you to cuddle up in your coziest pajamas on Saturday, October 22, and join us for a chorus of night sounds on our Coyote Howl Pajama Night!

 The 8th annual Watershed Stewards Appreciation Day was hosted on Sunday, October 2, 2016 by Conservation Halton (CH) and Hamilton Conservation Authority (HCA), at Kelso Conservation Area in Milton.
 In attendance were property owners from the CH and HCA watersheds that have been recognized as “Watershed Stewards”; landowners who have been recognized for their protection and enhancement of private land.

 Anishinaabe speaker, educator, and musician Eddy Robinson brings a wealth of knowledge and personal experience to the national conversation about Indigenous communities in Canada.
 Join us at Crawford Lake Conservation Area on Saturday, October 15, 2016 from 3:30 to 5:30 p.m. to learn about the history and development of present day Indigenous communities.